AkariAsai/AkariAsai.github.io/_pages/publications.md

 ---

 ## International Conferences / Workshops
+- __Akari Asai__, and Hannaneh Hajishirzi
+**Logic-guided Data Augmentation and Reguralization for Consistent Question Answering**
+The Annual Conference of the Association for Computational Linguistics (ACL), 2020.

 - __Akari Asai__, Kazuma Hashimoto, Hannaneh Hajishirzi, Richard Socher, and Caiming Xiong
 **Learning to Retrieve Reasoning Paths over Wikipedia Graph for Question Answering**
 International Conference on Learning Representations (ICLR), 2020.